theAgingApprentice/InternalWebServer/README.md

 # MitchellNET (Internal WebServer)

 This repository describes the full setup, configuration, and workflow of the **MitchellNET Internal WebServer**, a local, containerized NGINX-based deployment hosted on a 2019 iMac Ubuntu Server, with development and CI/CD orchestration managed via a Mac Studio and GitHub Actions.

+You can read about the network monitoring system [here](dashboard.md).

 ---